4.1a Does the combined authority corporate plan include a net zero target and make tackling the climate emergency one of its main priorities? - /

 - Low

-4.1b Does the combined authority's Medium Term Financial Plan include the combined authority's net-zero target and make tackling the climate emergency one of its main priorities? - Source
+4.1b Does the combined authority's medium term financial plan include the council's net zero target and make tackling the climate emergency one of its main priorities? - /

 - Volunteer Research